KannaKit/8_week_SQL_challenge_with_python/README.md

-# 💪 8-Week SQL Challenge 💪
+# 💪 8-Week SQL Challenge by Python 💪

-This repository contains my solution for the [#8WeekSQLChallenge](https://8weeksqlchallenge.com/) using PostgreSQL15.
+This repository contains my solution for the [#8WeekSQLChallenge](https://8weeksqlchallenge.com/) using Python.

 ---